Master Contract Token Price Tops $0.0004 on Major Exchanges (MCT)

 Master Contract Token Token Profile

-Master Contract Token is a proof-of-stake (PoS) token that uses the Ethash hashing algorithm.
-Its launch date was September 18th, 2017.
+Master Contract Token (CRYPTO:MCT) is a proof-of-stake (PoS) token that uses the Ethash hashing algorithm.
+It was first traded on September 18th, 2017.
 Master Contract Token’s total supply is 580,000,000 tokens and its circulating supply is 567,499,990 tokens.
+The Reddit community for Master Contract Token is /r/MasterContractToken and the currency’s Github account can be viewed here.
 Master Contract Token’s official Twitter account is @MCT_Token.
 Master Contract Token’s official website is splyse.tech/#projects.
-The Reddit community for Master Contract Token is /r/MasterContractToken and the currency’s Github account can be viewed here.

-Master Contract Token can be traded on these cryptocurrency exchanges: Switcheo Network and Hotbit.
-It is usually not presently possible to buy alternative cryptocurrencies such as Master Contract Token directly using U.S. dollars.
-Investors seeking to acquire Master Contract Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Master Contract Token using one of the aforementioned exchanges.
+Master Contract Token can be bought or sold on these cryptocurrency exchanges: Hotbit and Switcheo Network.
+It is usually not currently possible to buy alternative cryptocurrencies such as Master Contract Token directly using US dollars.
+Investors seeking to acquire Master Contract Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Master Contract Token using one of the exchanges listed above.

 Receive News & Updates for Master Contract Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Master Contract Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.